-6. This is a civil action for the infringement of United States Patent No. 6,108,704 (the "'704 Patent") (attached as Exhibit A), United States Patent No. 6,131,121 (the "'121 Patent) (attached as Exhibit B), and United States Patent No. 6,701,365 (the "'365 Patent") (attached as Exhibit C) (collectively, the "Patents-in-Suit") under the patent laws of the United States, 35 U.S.C. § 1, et seq.

-7. This action involves Defendants' manufacture, use, sale, offer for sale, and/or importation into the United States of infringing products, methods, processes, services and systems that are primarily used or primarily adapted for use in point-to-point network communications devices and products containing same, including, for example but without limitation, phones, servers and software used to perform voice over internet protocol ("VOIP"), that infringe one or more of the claims of the Patents-in-Suit.
+- 4. This is a civil action for the infringement of United States Patent No. 6,009,469 (the "'469 Patent") (attached as Exhibit A), United States Patent No. 6,108,704 (the "'704 Patent") (attached as Exhibit B), United States Patent No. 6,131,121 (the "'121 Patent) (attached as Exhibit C), and United States Patent No. 6,701,365 (the "'365 Patent") (attached as Exhibit D) (collectively, the "Patents-in-Suit") under the patent laws of the United States, 35 U.S.C. § 1, et seq. - 5.
+This action involves Defendant's manufacture, use, sale, offer for sale, and/or importation into the United States of infringing products, methods, processes, services and systems that are primarily used or primarily adapted for use in point-to-point network communications devices and products containing same, including, for example but without limitation, phones, servers and software used to perform voice over internet protocol ("VOIP"), that infringe one or more of the claims of the Patents-in-Suit.